notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 4. Go into `toolbarIcons\` folder and create a new folder with the exact name of the icon set name you provided in `icoFolderName`, for example `[toolbarIcons.xml's folder]\toolbarIcons\myAwesomeIcons\`.
 5. Put all your customized icons into `[toolbarIcons.xml's folder]\toolbarIcons\myAwesomeIcons\`.
 6. Now it is the magic moment: Relaunch Notepad++ and you'll see your icon set instead of the default icons.
+   - This overrides the icons for any of the **Settings > Preferences > General > Toolbar** icon-set selections
+   - If you have **Settings > Preferences > General > Toolbar** set to any of the three "small" choices, it will scale the icon to 16x16; if you use one of the two "large" choices, it will scale to 32x32.
+So if you are going to use a "large" icon set, you should make sure the icons are defined as 32x32.

 Note:
 1. The content of `toolbarIcons.xml` is following: